Sweet news: Timothée Chalamet will play a young Willy Wonka in upcoming movie

 Ready to head back into a world of pure imagination?
-Timothée Chalamet will play Roald Dahl's fantastical chocolate maker, Willy Wonka, in a new movie exploring the iconic character's origin, Deadline reports.
-Several musical numbers will showcase Chalamet's singing and dancing abilities, the site says.
+Timothée Chalamet will play Roald Dahl's fantastical chocolate make Willy Wonka in a new film exploring the iconic character's origin, Deadline reports.
+Musical numbers will showcase Chalamet's singing and dancing abilities, the site says.

 A representative for Warner Bros. did not immediately respond to a request for comment.